The Dreyfus Affair

 In early 1897, Picquart presented his evidence to Dreyfus’s lawyers.
-Informed of this and in an attempt to pre-empt any future proceedings against him Esterhasy demanded a private hearing behind closed doors to clear his name.
+Informed of this and to pre-empt any future proceedings against him Esterhasy demanded a private hearing behind closed doors to clear his name.

 The subsequent trial was a sham.
 One of those on the Military Tribunal was Major Henry who guided them to an acquittal.
 Esterhasy was then awarded a pension and permitted to retire to England.
 When news of this leaked out violence broke out in Paris and on the streets of many other major cities.